nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 In this section, you will generate some HTTP load on the NGINX LB Server, and watch as it sends traffic to both Clusters.
 Then you will `dynamically change the HTTP Split ratio`, and watch NGINX send different traffic levels to each cluster.

-In these test examples, the Nginx LB Servers and IPs in the hosts file are:
+In these test examples, the NGINX LB Servers and IPs in the hosts file are:

 ```bash
 cat /etc/hosts